kamok/kill-all-sudoku/README.md

 3. Add cache for puzzles for that light speed efficency.

-4. Match the puzzle inputs with default.

-5. Mobile verison baby
+4. Mobile verison baby
 	a.
 Set custom css for each view break point.
 Mainly each input fields

-6. Kill-All-Sudoku API
+5. Kill-All-Sudoku API